What is opal?

 What is the hardness of opal?

 Opal’s hardness is typically 5.5 to 6.5 on the Mohs scale.
 This range indicates its resistance to scratching.
 Specific hardness varies with opal type and water content.
-Opals are softer than gems like sapphire or diamond, making them prone to scratches.
-Protective settings are recommended for opal jewelry, especially rings, to maintain condition and value.
+Opals are softer than sapphires and diamonds, with a hardness range of 9 and 10 respectively, making them susceptible to scratches.

 What is the specific gravity of opal?